ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 The relationships between the graphs in the above diagram are:

-- Graph-1 maps into Graph-2.
+- `overlap` maps into `graph A`.
-- Graph-1 maps into Graph-3.
+- `overlap` maps into `graph B`.
-- Thus, the regions in which Graph-1 embeds, Graph-2 and Graph-3 overlap.
+- Thus, the regions in which `overlap` maps into `graph A` and `graph B` are common to the two graphs.

+(The morphisms in the above diagram are injective, but in general they need not be so!
+Connecitivity matters!)

-The “overlap” acts as a bridge between two graphs.
+The `overlap` acts as a bridge between two graphs.
 Theoretically, presence of an overlap means that we can navigate from one graph to the other via common vertices and edges.
-That is, we can combine Graph-2 and Graph-3 into a single graph.
+That is, we can combine `graph A` and `graph B` into a single graph.
 This idea of a combining graphs can be loosely illustrated as sticking together two sheets of paper using glue.

 ```{image} assets/Ch5/sheets.jpeg
 :alt: Whoopsy!